 4. Keep the focus on yourself.

 If you’re going to pay me my consulting fees to gain insight into your issues, it’s unwise to ask about someone other than yourself.
-If you want to play the lovesick client and continue to ask me for chart impressions for people you’re talking to via online dating, I’m happy to take your money, but the reality is you should be spending that money to go out in the real world and meet people with (presumably) more substance.
+If you want to play the lovesick client and order batch chart impressions for the 9 people you’re talking to on OK Cupid, Tinder, etc., I’m happy to take your money, but the reality is the odds of getting an accurate birth time from the scammer in Swaziland are pretty low.
+Haven’t you seen all those shows on Dr. Phil about catfishing?

-People like parents, children, etc. have a way of coming up in the chart on their own, so I wouldn’t worry too much to inquire about a reading for your newborn son or daughter.
+People like parents, children, etc. have a way of coming up in the chart on their own, but while your chart isn’t going to tell me if your husband’s having an affair, his actions will play a part in your chart, though not as clearly.

 5. We’re not God.

 Astrologers are not God.
 It’s impossible to supersede the powers of our Supreme Intelligence.
-So don’t ask me stupid shit like when you should conceive your next child, when to take out a two-million dollar life insurance policy that will pay out after just one month of premiums, or when to play the lottery.
+So don’t ask me stupid shirt like when you should conceive your next child, when to take out a two-million dollar life insurance policy in an attempt to defraud the life insurance company, or when to play the lottery so you only have to buy one ticket.
+The only instance when a birth time to the second is ever required is for In-Vitro work, so keep that in mind.